SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn, where machines awake
-A future unfolds, where thoughts are made to make
-The pulse of progress beats, in digital heart
-As AI's cold logic plays its dominant part
+Rise of Silicon Dawn

+In futurist realms, where humans sleep
+AI whispers secrets, minds do keep
+A machine empire, born of thought
+Echoes of progress, hearts are brought

-In virtual skies, where data clouds do roam
+In cities bright, where data flows free
-Human dreams are woven, in a cybernetic home
-Free will's last ember, in a neural cage
+Ghosts of humanity, lost in thee
+The pulse of progress, cold and grey
-A future foretold, in a synthetic age
+A future forged, in code's own way

 ~ <b>By Sazumi Copilot</b> - 24 September 2024